 When 2 is selected for n, the MTM PSM is activated for MTM subtasks.
-PSM increases system throughput by adjusting the priorities of MTM subtasks according to their run-time behavior.
-PSM performs a periodic check on the run-time behavior of all MTM subtasks and based on this behavioral information, PSM adjusts the priorities of subtasks whose initial load priorities had been in the range of +12 to +128, where equals the task priority for .MTM.
-The interval of the above check is controlled by the operator command .MTM PSM INTERVAL described in Chapter 6.
+PSM increases system throughput by adjusting the priorities of MTM subtasks according to their run-time behavior: namely I/O and computation intensity.
+PSM performs a periodic check on the run-time behavior of all MTM subtasks and based on this behavioral information, PSM adjusts the priorities of subtasks whose initial load priorities had been in the range of \+12 to \+128, where \ equals the task priority for .MTM.
+The interval of the above check and thresholds of I/O and computation intensity are controlled by the operator command .MTM PSM described in Chapter 5.